Mesothelioma Prognosis Overview

 Here’s what patients should know about a mesothelioma prognosis:

-- The general prognosis for mesothelioma patients is poor, with a life expectancy of only 12-21 months
+- General prognosis for mesothelioma patients is poor, with a life expectancy of only 12-21 months

 - A prognosis is a likely estimate, not a fact

-- Several treatments will improve a patient’s prognosis
+- Treatment combinations may improve a patient’s prognosis

 - Patients can seek a second opinion regarding their diagnosis, which can result in a different prognosis